Diffusion-Augmented Markov Decision Processes for Maximum Entropy Reinforcement Learning: Method

-We prove in App.~\ref{app:modified_reward_and_pg} that when taking the derivative of Eq.~\ref{eq:kl_decomp_fixed} the policy gradient theorem still holds and thus the KL objective can also be rewritten as a surrogate loss for \emph{Diffusion-based Maximum Entropy Reinforcement Learning}: {\eqsizesmall
+We prove in App.~\ref{app:modified_reward_and_pg} that when taking the gradient of Eq.~\ref{eq:kl_decomp_fixed} with respect to $\theta$, the policy gradient theorem still holds and thus the following surrogate loss for \textbf{Diffusion-Augmented Markov Decision Processes} can be used: